Note – This blog post may contain links to affiliates. I earn a small commission if you choose to sign up for some of the services described below.

 I still have a day job.
 And, my day job often gets in the way of blogging.
 I travel a lot for work, and I don’t always give Money Q&A the attention that it deserves.
 So, if I owe you a reply over email, you’re not alone.
 I’m sorry.

 I’m trying to get better though.
-I have a few systems in place to keep the content fresh and continually publishing on Money Q&A. That’s something I’ve actually worked a lot this year.
+I have a few systems in place to keep the content fresh and continually publish on Money Q&A. That’s something I’ve actually worked on a lot this year.
 I’m ahead and have blog posts scheduled out for months in advance.

 But, the vast majority of my income is generated and negotiated during the same month.
 So, if I’m a slacker and don’t respond to emails fast enough, I often have a slower month than others like this one.
 That’s the only reason for the dip in income this month.

 I openly say this to provide context and also to say that you’re not alone.
 I’m sure that I’m not the only one with a day job and a blog as a side hustle.
 I’m not alone in the fact that if you slow down blogging and working on your pet project, you will see a decrease in income.